Christine Soyong Harley, Deputy Director

 She graduated with a Master’s in Public Policy from The George Washington University, and her previous work experience includes policy and advocacy work with World Food Program USA and a women’s safety research project related to water and sanitation in India.

-Mary works to build NCAPA's internal communications capacity and manages the organization's social media, website and written materials.
+Mary Tablante manages the organization's social media, website, newsletters and written materials.
 She was previously the administrative and communications assistant for NCAPA.
 Mary has covered immigration, health and entertainment for Asian American & Pacific Islander publications such as Asian Fortune and INQUIRER.net.

 She has also worked for USA TODAY's Your Take initiative and has been published in AOL's Patch and several local Maryland publications.
 She is a graduate of the University of Maryland, College Park.